What's On This Page

 Doxorubicin therapy

-Black seeds contain a compound called oleuropein and have been found to have anticarcinogenic and anti-inflammatory activities.
-The seeds are relatively low in calories, which attracts the interest of researchers for their potential as a nutritional supplement.
-Research is still in its early stages, but preliminary studies suggest that black seeds possess selenium, calcium, magnesium, and iron.
+Black seeds hold oleuropein, which exhibits potential anticarcinogenic and anti-inflammatory properties.
+These seeds have attracted the attention of researchers as a nutritional supplement thanks to their relatively low-calorie content.
+Although research is still in its early stages, preliminary studies suggest that black seeds may contain vital minerals like selenium, calcium, magnesium, and iron.

 Thymoquinone